-Apparently, Flying Ant Day is a real thing that people in the U.K. have to worry about every year.
-And, unfortunately, it's exactly what it sounds like: A day (or several) when swarms of flying ants fill the air and make it really gross to walk outside.
+All Brits know to fear Flying Ant Day - that wonderful day (or several) when swarms of flying ants fill the air and make it really gross to walk outside.

 We can't blame them for being a little thrown off their game — tennis training doesn't exactly prepare you for hordes of insects flooding the air and grass.